The World Leader in Artificial Intelligence for Commodity Trading

 In past years, Dr. Schindler (https://walterschindler.com/) has been recognized as “Game Changer of the Year” by the London online magazine Lawyer International for the Legal 100 - 2020 awards.
 In addition, Dr. Schindler has received similar recognition by ACQ5 Magazine and Finance Monthly Magazine.
 The Lawyers International Legal 100 - 2020 Awards are given to 100 leading firms and individuals within their area of specialization, typically after review of over 100,000 submissions of third-party nominations.

-TerraManta’s progress confirms that Transformation is truly “game-changing” by addressing the world’s challenges with sustainable profit objectives that are based on market returns on equity.
+Transformation is “game-changing” by addressing the world’s greatest challenges with artificial intelligence, machine learning algorithms, and sustainable profit objectives that are based on market returns on equity.

 Dr. Schindler added: “I wish to acknowledge publicly with deep gratitude the encouragement of H.R.H The Princess Royal (Princess Anne), who held a private reception and dinner in my honor in November 2016 at St James Palace.
 She then stated her generous words “to encourage you” when I asked her why she organized the reception and dinner.
 And in 2017 she organized another special event at Marlborough House for leaders of the British Commonwealth.”
 Indeed it was just after that event that Dr. Schindler began advising TerraManta.